 ii.
 We have advanced the agenda of investment and asset managers who are focused on deploying capital to investment vehicles that meet their respective ESG and DEI objectives.

 • Philanthropic Responsibility.
-Mischler’s role i.e. ‘social bonds’ in which proceeds go towards enhancing the quality of life in communities is perhaps overshadowed by the direct philanthropic role(s) and initiatives advanced by Mischler and where we provide upwards of 10% of firm profits to organizations that serve under-resourced groups (e.g. service-disabled veteran-centric), under-resourced communities, and organizations that rely upon philanthropic contributions in the course of researching and discovering cures for life-threatening ailments/diseases.
+Mischler’s role i.e. ‘social bonds’ in which proceeds go towards enhancing the quality of life in communities complements the direct philanthropic role(s) and initiatives advanced by Mischler, as we direct upwards of 10% of firm profits to organizations that serve under-resourced groups (e.g. service-disabled veteran-centric), under-resourced communities, and organizations that rely upon philanthropic contributions in the course of researching and discovering cures for life-threatening ailments/diseases.

-2. Further, 2021 was a landmark year for Mischler’s advancement of ESG-centric investment vehicles, and for further aligning our DEI thought-leadership with those of our investors, as well as with the largest investment banks that we partner with.
+2. Consistent with each of the two prior years, Mischler has noticeably increased AUM of ESG-centric investment vehicles and has also further expanded DEI thought-leadership relationships with those of our investors and with counterparts at the largest investment banks that we partner with.

-I. The strategic partnership we formed with BlackRock in Q4 2020, which includes our offering two exclusive share classes of BlackRock administered ESG-centric money market funds for Mischler clients, accelerated noticeably in Q2, Q3, and Q4 2021.
-Through the leadership of Mischler’s Managing Director for Corporate Cash Solutions La-Yona Rauls CNAV FedFund (HUAXX) and FNAV LEAF (MFGXX), [both ESG-designated funds without 12b-1 fees, have attracted $2bil in investments from a discrete spectrum of Fortune corporate treasury teams.
-Based on standing commitments from other corporations and a select universe of municipal/public pension managers, we are projecting $5bil AUM in these funds by year-end 2022.
+I. The strategic partnership we formed with BlackRock in Q4 2020, which includes our offering three exclusive share classes of BlackRock-administered ESG-centric money market funds for Mischler clients, has continued to accelerate.
+This past year, through the leadership of Mischler’s Managing Director for Corporate Cash Solutions La-Yona Rauls CNAV FedFund (HUAXX) and FNAV LEAF (MFGXX), and FNAV LEAF EDUXX, (each ESG-designated funds without 12b-1 fees) has attracted approximate $3bil in investments from a discrete spectrum of Fortune corporate treasury teams and recognized asset managers.
+Based on standing commitments from other corporations and a select universe of municipal/public pension managers, we are projecting $5bil AUM in these funds by year-end 2023.

-As we draw a close to 2021, Mischler Financial Group looks forward to further expanding our commitment to corporate social responsibility, both within our organization and in the course of learning from and aligning with those who are focused on CSR best practices.
+As we pass the mid-year milestone for 2023, Mischler Financial Group looks forward to furthering our commitment to corporate responsibility within our organization and in the course of aligning with and learning from those who are dedicated to bettering the ever-evolving nature of CSR best practices.